… … …

 When the magazine realized its mistake, it quickly shot off notifications to the 50,000 Matmagasinet subscribers and added a note to the inside of each retail magazine alerting purchases that “high doses of nutmeg can cause poisoning symptoms.”

-What kind of symptoms?
-According to The Spruce Eats, “Ingestion of small amounts of nutmeg is harmless to the body, including the amounts called for in all standard recipes.
+“Ingestion of small amounts of nutmeg is harmless to the body, including the amounts called for in all standard recipes.
 However, the consumption of more than 1 teaspoon ground nutmeg at once can cause side effects like wild hallucinations, nausea, vomiting, dizziness, and irregular heartbeat within one to six hours after ingestion.
-Effects can last for several hours, and, when a large amount is used, can lead to organ failure.”
-Someone missed the memo.
+Effects can last for several hours, and, when a large amount is used, can lead to organ failure,” according to The Spruce Eats.

 The experienced bakers at Matmagasinet didn’t believe anyone would bake the cake because that’s not only a ton of nutmeg (and not easy or cheap to find) but too much nutmeg is bitter.